Skogar – Thorsmork, Iceland, 2000

 - An extraordinary hike which starts by the coast, climbs steadily past a series of spectacular cascades and eventually tops out at the snow-covered Fimmvorduhalsf pass (1100m).

 - Inclement weather is common.
-Bring a fleece and good wet weather gear.
+Bring an insulating layer and good wet weather gear.
 Double check the forecast before setting out.

 - If conditions turn nasty, you can take shelter in the mountain hut at Fimmvorduhalsf pass, where it is also possible to overnight if space is available (Note: Best to check in advance, as it is often booked out by tour groups).

-- Although this walk is often done as a day hike, I would recommend taking your own shelter and camping close to one of the waterfalls.
+- Although this walk is often done as a day hike, I would recommend bringing your own shelter and camping close to one of the waterfalls.
 Alternatively, there are indoor accommodation options in Thorsmork.
-Click on www.thorsmork.is for details.
+Check www.thorsmork.is for details.

 - This may well be the greatest “waterfall” hike in the entire world!
 I kid you not, if you consider yourself a waterfall aficionado, this is the hike for you.
 If you have the time and/or inclination, I recommend continuing on from Thorsmork to Landmannalaugar, for a fantastic 3 – 5 day hike.